 Postal Workers Say They Lack Supplies, Training To Protect Themselves From Virus

-With just about 500,000 employers, the United States Postal Services is one of the country's largest employers, but many workers say they're not receiving the training or supplies they need to deal safely with the coronavirus.
+With just about 500,000 employers, the United States Postal Service is one of the country's largest employers, but many workers say they're not receiving the training or supplies they need to deal safely with the coronavirus.
 They fear becoming carriers of another kind — catching and unwittingly spreading the virus.

 "The management isn't giving us gloves.
 They're not providing hand sanitizer, and there's no place on the street for us to wash our hands every so often," says Beth, a letter carrier in the Midwest, who has a lot of big apartment buildings on her route.
 (Beth isn't her real name.
 She fears that if she complains, she'll be disciplined and could even lose her job.)